-The existence and carrying amounts of intangible assets whose title is restricted and the carrying amount of intangible assets pledged as security for liabilities must be disclosed. e) Investments f) Bank overdrafts and loans
+The existence and carrying amounts of intangible assets whose title is restricted and the carrying amount of intangible assets pledged as security for liabilities must be disclosed.

+e) Investments

 Investments must include investments in subsidiaries, jointly controlled entities and associates.
 In respect of investments in subsidiaries, jointly controlled entities and associates, the following information must be disclosed as a minimum for each investment: